 Management of non-native invasive plants should use an integrated pest management approach, incorporating mechanical, chemical, cultural and biological techniques in combination.
 However, the first and best step to take, when possible, is to prevent the introduction or spread of these plants onto your property by making management decisions that consider the presence or movement of these plants.

 Another important step is to learn the key problem plants for your area.
 There are different preventative actions and treatment approaches for each invasive species.
 By knowing your "enemy" you can choose the most effective and efficient approach in managing these plants.
 Several books, websites, and other publications are available.

 Invasive Plant Laws

 Prescribed fire, a critically important forest management tool, may contribute to the spread of some invasive species such as cogon grass, Japanese and Old World climbing ferns, and melaleuca, while negatively impacting others.
 However, the specifics of the relationship between fire and invasive plants in land management have not been adequately quantified.
-A commonly referenced species which can be readily transported or promoted through techniques such as: discing, skidding of timber, chopping, fireline establishment, prescribed burning, and road maintenance, is cogon grass, a highly problematic species in Florida and southern Alabama which is slowly expanding its range in the southeast (Shilling et al. 1998).
+A commonly referenced species that can be readily transported or promoted through discing, skidding of timber, chopping, fireline establishment, prescribed burning, and road maintenance, is cogon grass, a highly problematic species in Florida and southern Alabama that is slowly expanding its range in the Southeast (Shilling et al. 1998).